Basca4ril/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete - Delete file named betty
 9-firstdirdeletion - Delete directory named my_first_directory
-10-back - Changes working directory ot the previous one
+10-back - Changes working directory ot the previous one 11-lists - List all fils in the current working directory and parent of working directory